hagstofan/SOAsql/README.md

 # SOAsql
-SQL code for building statistical output areas for a high resolution geography of Iceland, written by Omar Hardarsson
+SQL code for building statistical output areas for a high resolution geography of Iceland, written by Omar Hardarsson, Statistics Iceland

+This project had partial financial support from the the European Research Council (ERC) under the European Union's Horizon 2020 Research and
+Innovation Programme (Grant Agreement number 831732)